About Athletic Training

 The U.S. Department of Labor predicts employment of athletic trainers is expected to grow by 30 percent from 2010 to 2020, much faster than the average for all occupations.
 As people become more aware of sports-related injuries at a young age, demand for athletic trainers is expected to increase, most significantly in schools and youth leagues.

-Typical entry-level salaries for athletic trainers can range from $34,000 to $45,000.
-However, the starting salary for athletic trainers varies widely based on practice setting and geographic location.
-Nearly 70% of all athletic trainers pursue an advanced degree in Athletic Training or a related field.
+The starting salary for athletic trainers varies widely based on practice setting and geographic location.
 Salaries for athletic trainers with advanced degrees range from approximately $40,000 to $80,000.
 For more information please refer to the NATA Salary Survey.

-Why should I choose the Athletic Training Education Program (ATEP) at George Mason University?
+Why should I choose the Master's of Science Athletic Training (MSAT) at George Mason University?

 As George Mason University is located in a large and diverse metropolitan region, we provide our students with high quality educational experiences in a wide variety of practice settings.
 Furthermore, our unique geographic location, resources, and faculty expertise help us to provide students with some of the best pediatric and performing arts sports medicine experiences nationally.

-George Mason University’s Athletic Training Education Program (ATEP) is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The Bachelor and Master of Science in Athletic Training is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).

 Who are the faculty in the program?

-How many clinical hours are required to complete the ATEP, and how many hours are students expected to complete per week?
+How many clinical hours are required to complete the MSAT?

-Clinical experiences are linked to Clinical Education courses in the ATEP.
-Students begin formal clinical education during the professional phase of the program (level two) (typically sophomore year).
-Students will complete five clinical experiences associated with each Clinical education course.
-Hourly requirements for students' clinical education experiences will vary depending on their level in the program and the specific clinical education course in which the student is enrolled.
+Clinical experiences are linked to clinical education courses in the MSAT.
+Students will complete five clinical education experiences amounting to a minimum of 1,125 hours.
+Hours per week vary depending on course in which the student is enrolled.
 Each clinical education course and clinical experience is designed to build upon students' previous course work and experiences.
-Generally, students complete a minimum of 10 and a maximum of 20 hours per week of clinical experience each semester.

-What courses am I required to take while completing the ATEP?
+What courses am I required to take while completing the MSAT?

 Please refer to Degree Requirements for a complete program of study.

-Can I transfer to GMU and complete the ATEP?
+Can I transfer to GMU and complete the MSAT?

-Can I work and be in the ATEP?
+Can I work and be in the MSAT?

-It is very difficult for students to have full time employment and complete the ATEP.
-While some students may be able to find employment with flexible scheduling, work activities must not conflict with the ATEP requirements.
+It is very difficult for students to have full time employment and complete the MSAT.
+While some students may be able to find employment with flexible scheduling, work activities must not conflict with the MSAT requirements.

-Will I be required to complete clinical education experiences in the summer or during holiday breaks?
+Will I be required to complete coursework in the summer or during holiday breaks?

 Where can I expect to obtain employment after graduation?